AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 chart.tooltip().useHtml(true);
 ```

-This feature gives your access to all possible HTML settings: you can adjust background color, font style and size, the separator, and so on.
-Font settings adjusted with AnyChart methods do not affect the HTML tooltip.
-Instead, you should use [inline styles](#inline_styles) or [CSS classes](#css_classes).
+This feature gives your access to all possible HTML settings: you can adjust background color, font style and size, the separator, and so on – use [inline styles](#inline_styles) or [CSS classes](#css_classes).
+Please note that AnyChart methods for adjusting these settings do not affect the HTML tooltip.

 ### Inline Styles

-The following sample shows how to add an image to the tooltip by using inline styles:
+The following sample shows how to add an image to the tooltip and configure its font by using inline styles:

 ```
 // configure tooltips